 Most of the products featured below include control valves that can be dialed up or down to throttle the amount of fuel passing through the wand.
 Some heavy-duty torches feature boost handles that can temporarily increase the size and temperature of the flame.
 Simply squeeze the valve to increase the volume and pressure for tougher weeds and release it to return it to its normal setting.

-Torch heat ratings are quantified using BTUs (British Thermal Units), and there is a wide range of BTU ratings available.
+It’s important to review the heat rating for potential weed torches.
+Rather than using degrees Fahrenheit (which won’t describe output of the torch), torch heat ratings are quantified using BTUs (British Thermal Units), and there is a wide range of BTU ratings available.

-Most weed torches produce at least 20,000 BTUs, which is plenty of heat for burning a weed.
+Most weed burners produce at least 20,000 BTUs, which is plenty of heat for burning a weed.
 Heavy-duty models can produce up to 500,000 BTUs, which isn’t usually needed for common yard weeds.
 A torch that offers between 20,000 and 100,000 BTUs is often more than adequate.

 Our Top Picks

 Below are some of the best weed torches on the market.
 There are compact options, heavy-duty models, and high-powered torches to choose from, so be sure to compare carefully.
+Each of these products will kill weeds, so it’s important to find the model best suited for a particular yard.

 While it’s budget-friendly, this Flame King isn’t short on features.
 It has a 33-inch long wand with a built-in push-button starter for safe starts.
 It also has an adjustable nozzle for dialing in the perfect gas flow and features a nonslip molded rubber grip, ensuring users maintain a safe grip while cooking weeds.